 The yellow flesh also turns green in ferric sulfate, and the yellow often fades with age and is white at the extreme base.
 This fungus is sometimes pointed at the top, may have grooves on the edges, and have a dry feeling to it.

-Clavulinopsis Fusiformis is an indicator species for unimproved grassland of the kind where waxcaps are the dominant fungi.
+Clavulinopsis fusiformis is an indicator species for unimproved grassland of the kind where waxcaps are the dominant fungi.
 It disappears if the ground is fertilized.
 It feeds on decaying organic matter in the soil and is indifferent as to whether the soil is acid or alkaline.

 Other names: Golden Spindles, Tongues of Flame, Slender Golden Fingers, Spindle-Shaped Yellow Coral, Spindle-Shaped Fairy Club.

-Clavulinopsis Fusiformis Identification
+Clavulinopsis fusiformis Mushroom Identification

 Presumably saprobic; growing in dense clusters with fused bases, or occasionally gregariously; in woods under hardwoods or conifers, sometimes in the grass; summer and fall; widely distributed but more common in northern North America.